top of page

 Using the engraved Equation of time graph it is possible to calculate the precise "Clock" time.

-With thanks to Ken for instigating the idea and to Keith for his invaluable assistance.
+With thanks to dear Ken (RIP) for instigating the idea and to Keith for his invaluable assistance.

 IMG_3478_edited.jpg